JakotaParker/mini-fpv-drone/docs/04-build-log.md

 Total Project cost: $520

 #### Next Action
--Mechanical integration and update of frame in Onshape
+- Mechanical integration and update of frame in Onshape